Close Menu

 Advertisement

 Given the extra scrutiny and potential for refusal, many banks discourage or deny signed-over checks.
-It’s often safer and more efficient to have the person who paid put the check in and send the money electronically to the other person.
-That approach avoids the risk of a bank refusing support and streamlines the transaction.
+It’s often safer and more efficient for the person who paid to put the check in and send the money electronically to the other person.
+That approach avoids the risk of a bank refusing to support the transaction and streamlines the process.

 Exploring Alternatives to Writing Checks